Geist2307/GBP-EUR-Exchange-Rate-Forecast/README.md

+# Forecasting exchange rates with RNN's

+## Motivation

 Forecasting exchange rates is an interesting problem for businesses and banks.
 There are various ways in which one could model the problem, which include analysing all factors that might impact the exchange rate (unemployment, gross domestic product), or looking at historical data to find hidden patterns within the data - for some more discussion, this [post](https://fxopen.com/blog/en/7-common-ways-to-forecast-currency-exchange-rates/#:~:text=Comparing%20economic%20conditions%20in%20two,direction%20of%20a%20pair's%20rate.) offers some interesting ideas.

 <p>

 In this project, I aim to explore the predictive power of deep learning and machine learning.
-So, I chose to look at historical data from the [ECB](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/eurofxref-graph-gbp.en.html) on the exchange rate between the Euro (EUR) and the Great Britain Pound (GBP), and also at Gross Domestic Product data from the [Office for National Statistics](https://www.ons.gov.uk/economy/grossdomesticproductgdp/datasets/contributionstomonthlygdp).
-One very important assumption when predicting time series based on past behaviour, is that _relationships established in the past do not change_.
+So, I chose to look at historical data from the [European Central Bank](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/eurofxref-graph-gbp.en.html) on the exchange rate between the Euro (EUR) and the Great Britain Pound (GBP), and also at Gross Domestic Product data from the [Office for National Statistics](https://www.ons.gov.uk/economy/grossdomesticproductgdp/datasets/contributionstomonthlygdp).
+One very important assumption when predicting time series based on past behaviour, is that relationships established in the past do not change.
 This is the reason why such models hold only in the absence of external events that can affect the underlying assumptions (economic crises, changes in trade relationships invalidate the model).
 Hence, despite much historical data, predictions can be made only by considering relatively _stable_ periods, not marked by major changes.

 </p>

+## Assumptions

 <p>